lucarossi9/Applied-Data-Analysis-project/README.md

 - Diogo : Merge files
 - Goncalo : Plotting and veryfing feasibility

-# See Code Organization.md to understand how we have organized the notebooks file
+# See Code Organization.md to understand how we have organized the notebooks